 Years ago, I read Albert Einstein’s book, “The General Theory of Relativity.”
 More recently, I read Gerald Schroeder’s book, “The Science of God.”
 Quite frankly, Einstein was a little easier to understand than the astrophysicist, Schroeder.
-However, the latter really caused me to think hard about the concept of time, and how it relates to the account given in Genesis Chapter One.
+However, the latter really caused me to think hard about the concept of time, and how it relates to the six-day creation account given in Genesis Chapter One.

 Most of us human beings are locked into “earth time” so it can sometimes be difficult to understand, but Einstein taught that “time” is elastic depending on one’s position, perspective, and velocity.
 I am merely a mechanical engineer and do not fully understand all the physics or all the mathematics, but I do understand the concept as follows.
 As we increase our velocity, we reduce the difference between our own speed and the speed of light.
 This is insignificant unless our velocity is extremely high.
 As we approach the speed of light, “time” slows to a standstill (and apparently, even “matter” takes on different shapes and densities).
 A year is not necessarily a year under all conditions, and a day is not necessarily a day under different conditions.
 These are not necessarily the types of thoughts my brain is accustomed to thinking, but scripture even drops us a pretty good hint when it suggests that from a different perspective, a day can be something as different as a thousand years.